Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Layer-Peeled Model for Explaining Neural Collapse

 \section{Layer-Peeled Model for Explaining Neural Collapse}

-In this section, we consider training deep neural networks on a balanced dataset, meaning $n_k = n$ for all classes $1 \le k \le K$, and our main finding is that the Layer-Peeled Model displays the neural collapse phenomenon, just as in deep learning training~\cite{papyan2020prevalence}.
-The proofs are all deferred to Appendix~\ref{app:balanced}.
+In this section, we consider training deep neural networks on a balanced dataset---that is, $n_k = n$ for all classes $1 \le k \le K$.
+Our main finding is that the Layer-Peeled Model displays the neural collapse phenomenon, just as in deep learning training~\cite{papyan2020prevalence}.
+The proofs are all deferred to SI Appendix.
 Throughout this section, we assume $p \ge K-1$ unless otherwise specified.
-This condition is satisfied by many popular architectures, where $p$ is usually tens or hundreds of times of $K$.
+This assumption is satisfied in many popular network architectures, where $p$ is usually tens or hundreds of times of $K$.